Donald Trump Intended Immigrant Children To Be Permanently Separated From Their Parents, Lawmakers Say

 But moreover, the controversial legislators had never considered, at any point, exploring any options to reunite immigrant children with their families.

-Johnathan White, director for Children’s Services and Refugee Resettlement was asked about reunification plans for immigrant children and their parents, specifically if a plan was in place on the day Trump’s “zero tolerance policy” was announced by Jeff Sessions in April of 2018.
-Politico reports that he definitelively answered in the negative.
+Johnathan White, the director for Children’s Services and Refugee Resettlement, was asked about reunification plans for immigrant children and their parents, specifically if a plan was in place on the day Trump’s “zero tolerance policy” was announced by Jeff Sessions in April of 2018.
+Politico reports that he definitively answered in the negative.

 “There was not at that time a specialized plan.”

 Donald Trump, whose falling approval ratings continue to make headlines, is currently experiencing some of the worst backlash of a president in recent history.
-After his meeting with Vladimir Putin in Helsinki, even Republicans were rebuking Donald Trump’s failure to hold Russia accountable for meddling in the 2016 General Election.
+After his meeting with Vladimir Putin in Helsinki, even Republicans were rebuking Donald Trump’s failure to hold Russia accountable for meddling in the 2016 general election.

-Prior to that Trump was receiving constant criticism for the aforementioned “zero tolerance” immigration polices, which sparked massive protests across the United States.
+Prior to that, Trump was receiving constant criticism for the aforementioned “zero tolerance” immigration polices, which sparked massive protests across the United States.
 Trump recently tweeted that he was doubling down on ICE policies, even amid overwhelming backlash.

 The Democrats have a death wish, in more ways than one – they actually want to abolish ICE.
 This should cost them heavily in the Midterms.
 Yesterday, the Republicans overwhelmingly passed a bill supporting ICE!